-Jacob, disguised as Esau and with the help of his mother, stole the birthright of the firstborn and the blessings.
+Jacob, disguised himself as Esau and with the help of his mother, stole the birthright of the firstborn and the blessings.
 Rebekah shipped her boy off to Laban her brother where he ended up marrying Leah, Rachel and their maids with whom he fathered twelve sons and one daughter.
 While on the way to Laban, Jacob felt God tagging at his conscience via a stairway to heaven.
-Instead of surrendering to God Jacob demanded that God prove His loyalty to him and then he would make God his Lord (Gen.28:10-22).
-Apparently, Jacob’s idea of God being with him meant to get rich through cunning and cheating his father-in-law out of his wealth and gods and he got away with it; but not all the way (Gen.29-31).
+Instead of surrendering to God Jacob demanded that God prove His loyalty to him and then he would make God his Lord (Genesis 28:10-22).
+Apparently, Jacob’s idea of God being with him meant to get rich through cunning and cheating his father-in-law out of his wealth and gods and he got away with it, but not all the way (Genesis 29-31).

 Jacob had to face Esau, his brother, whom he had cheated and robbed of their father’s blessing.
 Once more he tried to con his way by offering a large herd to his brother and send ahead his servants and even his family to appease Esau.
 He spent the night where he had dreamed about the stairway to heaven.
-This time his dream turned into a wrestling match and Jacob was losing.
-He no longer demanded but begged to be blessed.
+This time, his dream turned into a wrestling match and Jacob was losing.
+Jacob no longer demanded, but begged to be blessed.
 The victor granted Jacob’s request and renamed him Israel.
-It was at Bethel that Jacob gave up his old ways and in his new role as Israel, he no longer feared his brother or anyone else in the world (Gen.32-33).
+It was at Bethel that Jacob gave up his old ways and in his new role as Israel, he no longer feared his brother or anyone else in the world (Genesis 32-33).

-What God has done for Jacob, He can do for us.
-Like Jacob, we too must shed the old habits and nature before we can face the future fearlessly (II Cor.5:17; Col.3:1-11).
+What God has done for Jacob, God also can do for us.
+Like Jacob, we too must shed the old habits and nature before we can face the future fearlessly (II Corinthians 5:17; Colossians 3:1-11).